uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 close attention to, and which we describe in the sections below (including major issues, labelled "[Major Issue]" that you should be particularly mindful of).

-Please note that, while some of the items below indicate whether they apply to Project 2a or 2b, take into account that we will still check for Project 2a issues in your 2b submission.
+Please note that, while some of the items below indicate whether they apply to Assigment 1 or 2, take into account that we will still check for Assignment 1 issues in your Final Submission.

 In general, your ESNU score will be determined as follows: